 Attendance is a priority in the Omaha Public Schools.
 Daily attendance is critical to academic success as well as social and emotional well-being.
-Students are expected to attend regularly, arrive on time, remain in attendance for the entire day and miss less than 9 days throughout the school year.
-Every minute counts.
-All Omaha Public Schools will follow the Attendance Policy found in the Student Code of Conduct.
+Students are expected to attend regularly, arrive on time, remain in attendance

 Student Absence

 Communicate with school including the reason for student's absence: